paulgries/CACoding/README.md

 In IntelliJ, right-click on `LoginController` and select `Open in Right Split`.

-Now double click on `SignupController`.
+Now double-click on `SignupController`.
 When you do, you will see the two Controllers side by side.
 They are identical in structure, differing only in the details.